- Preparing to Recruit

 The University may make changes to these procedures from time to time to improve the effectiveness of its operation.
 In this regard, any staff member who wishes to make any comments about these procedures may forward their suggestions to the Recruitment Partnering Team.

 Any staff member who requires assistance in understanding this policy should first consult their nominated supervisor who is responsible for the implementation and operation of these arrangements in their work area.
 Should further information or advice be required staff should visit Service Central.

 1.1 Role and Responsibilities of the Hiring Manager

 - considers the workforce profile of the organisational unit;

-- considers the position in the context the strategic plan, relevant enabling frameworks, organisational unit and/or operational plans;
+- considers the position in the context of the Strategic Plan 2015 - 2020, relevant enabling frameworks, organisational unit and/or operational plans;

 - considers the position on the context of any key organisational priorities;

 - determines the availability of funding for the position;